 Once you've recognized that you have an Agave Snout Weevil problem, it's important that you remove all dead and infected plant parts from your garden.
-DLC's Experts recommend inspecting the surrounding soil for adult weevils or larvae.
+DLC recommends inspecting the surrounding soil for adult weevils or larvae.
 Any remaining adults or larvae must be removed to avoid the infestation of other plants.

 The key to eradicating Agave Snout Weevils is proactive prevention.
 Once the pests have infected your Agave, it's nearly impossible to reverse the damage.
 The best thing you can do is prevent future attacks from claiming the lives of other plants.
-DLC's Experts suggest applying a pesticide with Imidacloprid as the main ingredient around the base of the plant in early April and again in late May.
-Imidacloprid is a systemic insecticide so it will work its way from the base through the entire plant and keep Agave Snout Weevils from feeding on it.
-Pesticides containing Imidacloprid can be found at your local home improvement store or nursery.
-As with any pesticide, follow the instructions on the label for proper use.
+You can apply a pesticide with Imidacloprid as the main ingredient around the base of the plant in two phases, the first in early April and again in late May.
+Imidacloprid is a systemic insecticide, so it works its way from the base through the entire plant to keep Agave Snout Weevils from feeding on the agave.
+Pesticides containing Imidacloprid can be found at most home improvement stores or nurseries.
+As with any pesticide, follow the instructions on the label carefully.